 If you’re planning a trip to Greece, one of the most popular Greek islands to visit is Santorini, with its villages perched atop sheer walls dropping down into the sea (the result of a massive volcanic eruption).
-Santorini is romantic with some of the most beautiful sunsets but you don’t have to be part of a couple to visit here.
+Santorini is romantic, with some of the most beautiful sunsets, but you don’t have to be part of a couple to visit here.
 And if you're staying in Athens, you can easily add Santorini to your city itinerary.
-Discover what to do in Santorini Greece with our guide below.

 N.b.
 By booking through this page you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 When you tell your family or friends you plan to travel to Santorini solo, they just don’t get it.
 Of course, it’s famous for being a romantic honeymoon destination, but actually, Santorini is one of the best Greek Islands for solo travel.

 The local people are friendly and are always happy to help, so you instantly feel welcomed in Santorini.
 Plus, you will likely find other female solo travellers doing the same as you, so why not start a conversation with them?

 Even if you don’t meet people or just want to be alone, there are many fantastic things to do on a solo trip to Santorini.
 For example, you can take a bus or photo tour, hike from Fira to Oia or visit the beach.

 On top of this, Santorini is a safe destination, even at night.

 Solo Travel in Santorini: The Best Things to Do

 You can't go to Santorini without seeing its capital, and one of the places to visit in Santorini is Fira.
 Spend some time sauntering around the capital town, soaking up the ambience as you wander through the cobblestone alleys, photographing the cubist houses and churches that you come across.
 Find a spot on the magnificent Caldera, and bask in the awe of dramatic views, and the overwhelming calm of the big blue.